Retrospective.

 Another massive assumption.

-Of course I'm suspicious.
+Of course I'm suspicious!

 A feeling of open, total love.

-Some, perhaps all psychological theories can be used to provide a cover story, a way to feel ok about something that isn't ok.
-This is a problem.
 And I'm not criticising 'safe, nurturing love'.
-I am criticising the probability that Kit's client might have told a very different story to the one Kit told me.
+I am criticising the probability that Kit's client might have told a very different story to the one Kit told me about her.
+And that Kit was so sure that the theory was proved by her distress.
 The absence of her voice, her reason for being there is too loud in his account for me to ignore.